Pergamon Museum: The Middle East Museum (Vorderasiatisches Museum)

-The Middle East Museum exhibition displays objects found by German archeologists and others from the areas of Assyrian, Sumerian and Babylonian culture.
+The Middle East Museum exhibition displays objects found by German archeologists and others from the areas of Assyrian, Sumerian, and Babylonian culture.
 Additionally there are historical buildings, reliefs and lesser cultural objects and jewelry.

-The main display is the Ishtar Gate and the Processional Way of Babylon together with the throne room facade of Nebuchadnezzar II.
+The main display is the Ishtar Gate and the Processional Way of Babylon along with the throne room facade of Nebuchadnezzar II.

 The Vorderasiatisches Museum also displays the Meissner fragment from the Epic of Gilgamesh.

 Plans

 The comprehensive plan for Museum Island includes an expansion of the Pergamon Museum, with connections to the Neues Museum, Bodemuseum, Alte Nationalgalerie and a new visitor centre, the James Simon Gallery.

 An architectural competition in 2000 was won by Oswald Mathias Ungers from Cologne.
 The Pergamon Museum will be redeveloped according to his plan, which controversially proposes large alterations to buildings unchanged since 1930.
 The current entrance building in the Court of Honor will be replaced with a fourth wing, and an underground walk (Archäologische Promenade, archeologic walk) will connect four of the five museums.

-Since the end of September 2014 the museum is partially closed for renovation.
+From September 2014 up to October 2023, the museum was partially closed for renovation.
 The hall containing Pergamon Altar will remain closed to the general public.
 Initially the reopening was scheduled for 2019.
 In November 2016, it was revealed that the estimated project costs would almost double to 477 million euros.
 Two pump houses built in the ground during the initial construction between 1910 and 1930 had been discovered causing rising costs and delays.
 At least 60 million euros of the increased costs are directly due to the fact that construction costs had risen since the original estimate 10 years ago.
+The Pergamon altar hall was not expected to reopen until at least 2025.

-Also it was announced that a temporary exhibition space will be built opposite Museum Island, a short distance from Pergamon Museum.
-It will house a panorama of the ancient city by the Berlin-based artist Yadegar Asisi, a 3D reconstruction of the famous Pergamon altar by the Fraunhofer Institute for Computer Graphics Research and parts of the altar including the Telephos Frieze.
-The temporary building is scheduled to open in the spring of 2018.
-The Pergamon altar hall is not expected to reopen until at least 2025.
+In 2018 a temporary exhibition space just outside Museum Island and a short distance from Pergamon Museum was opened, housing a panorama of the ancient city by the Berlin-based artist Yadegar Asisi, a 3D reconstruction of the famous Pergamon altar by the Fraunhofer Institute for Computer Graphics Research and parts of the altar including the Telephos Frieze.

+As part of the Museum Island Master Plan, the Pergamon Museum underwent renovation in October 2023.
+It will remain closed for 14 to 20 years, with a partial reopening in 2027.